 Last month I stopped a guy on the beach.
 His dog was running amok while off leash.
 I told him I was giving him a written warning and asked for his information.
 He didn't have a driver's license on him, so I ran him through dispatch.
 He said his name was David Fletcher and gave me his birthday.
 It came back empty.
 I asked him to verify the info in case I misheard.
 Still nothing.
 We tried running his social security number and that didn't work either.
 I called for an officer to assist (standard procedure).
 Before the officer arrived he said "OK, try Scott Johnson" and gave me a different DOB and SSN too.
 That information came back with a driver's license.
 When I handed Mr. Johnson the citation he said "Hey, you said you were giving me a warning!"
 I smiled and answered "And you said you were David Fletcher."
 I guess we both lied!

 Years ago I had a woman run from me on the beach.
-She ran over at the dunes in a place that I couldn't take my truck, and then ran the wrong way on a one-way street.
-I called it in over the radio, to see if an officer was nearby.
+She ran over the dunes in a place that I couldn't take my truck, and then ran the wrong way on a one-way street.
+I called it in over the radio and asked if an officer was nearby.
 She had a funny looking dog and a loud shirt, so she was easily spotted.
 The officer got her information and I wrote her a $30 civil citation for having her dog off leash on the beach.
 Then the officer wrote her a criminal notice to appear running from me (official lingo: hindering or interfering with the duties of a code enforcement officer.)
 When we appeared in court the judge laughed, fined her $100 and ordered her to send a letter of apology the department.
 She sent the apology, but we all knew she didn't mean it.

 One of the drawbacks to a small town is that everybody knows the mayor.
 And no matter how polite you are, some people get offended when you tell them they're breaking the rules.
 It's not unusual for people to call and complain.
 (This is why we have audio and video in our trucks.)
 My sergeant always backs me up but he hates being blindsided, so I try to give him a heads up whenever possible.
 This is the text I sent him yesterday: